roubaobaozi/vscode-sort-selection-concentrically/README.md

 2. Press F1
 3. Type "install"
 4. Select "Extensions: Install Extension".
-5. Select sort-selection-concentrically from the list
+5. Select `Sort CSS selection concentrically` from the list

 # Usage

-Select the lines to sort, press F1 type sort and select the concentric sort.
+Select the lines to sort, press F1, type sort, and select the concentric sort you want.
 The default hotkey is alt + F9.